atrudel/coding_tutorial/README.md

 ## 3 - Unit tests

+A unit test verifies that a function has the desired behavior given a set of inputs.
+Developers write extensive unit tests for their apps before they are deployed in production.
+In research, it might not be necessary to be as rigorous with the test coverage, but unit tests can be useful to test critical calculations to make sure they do what is intended.

-## 4 - Using your code in Notebooks
+## 4- Packaging your code
 - Structure your code
+- Write your dependencies in `requirements.txt`
 - Package your code as a library (`setup.py`)

+## 4 - Using your code in Notebooks
 - `pip install -e .`
 - Add magic commands to enable package auto-reload in the notebook:
     ```python